 First, let me make clear this has absolutely nothing to do with my usual topics; estate planning, probate, or trust litigation.
 And, this post is not directed at my usual markets; individuals seeking probates, wills, estate planning, I’m not going to get any clients out of this post.
 This is directed towards people entering law school; if you’re not entering law school, then feel free to stop reading.
-This is strictly advice offered by me to students entering law school, it is offered for free but I do think this is very good advice.
+This is strictly advice offered by me to students entering law school, it is offered for free but I do think this is very good advice to a new 1L.

 So, you got into law school.
 Congratulations.
 I am not going to address what your motives are in going to law school, or why you are going, or even if going to law school is a good idea.
 And I am not going to address whether law school is a good value; it will depend upon what you are paying, and what your job prospects actually are , i.e, not what you imagine them to be but what your chances are of getting a job that will pay off your loans.